 This table will visually show the difference over time.
 Accelerated bi-weekly usually comes out ahead in terms of savings and loan duration.

-Payment Frequency Amortization Length Total Interest Paid
+Payment Frequency Amortization Total Interest

 Monthly 25 years $210,000